-- 1. For all absences, notify by telephone the assigned class or clinical instructor prior to the scheduled class, clinical or activity starting time.
-Text messages are not an accepted form of communication. - 2.
+- 1. For all absences, notify by telephone the assigned class or clinical instructor prior to the scheduled class, clinical or activity starting time. - 2.
 If absence is due to physician's order, in addition to the above, contact instructor regarding expected date of return. - 3.
 Obtain written clearance from intervening physician, and - 4.
 Submit physician clearance to assigned instructor.